prakashdontaraju/dietary-trends-pyspark/README.md

 # dietary-trends-pyspark

+March 2018

 I analyze parameters such as food nutrient-wise composition, dietary intake comparison among financial classes and trends in average nutrient intake per person over 12 years across financial classes.

 I process data by utilizing Apache Spark Python API - PySpark and cluster data by making use of its Machine Learning library MLlib.
 I also employ scikit-learn's tSNE for dimensionality reduction.

 ## Problem